JonathanBaby/python_svg_batch_tools/README.md

 `--density` specifies reference density and rasters files to [all listed densities](densities.json).
 It was intended to output Android assets multiple resolutions.

 `--renderer` forces the use of a specific renderer.
-ImageMagick is faster, but Inkscape has a better support of SVG standard.
+ImageMagick is faster, but Inkscape (default) has a better support of SVG standard.

 ## Compose multiple images over a same background